[Amended by Ord. No. 17-92; Ord. No. 45-92; Ord. No. 5-94; Ord. No. 31-97; Ord. No. 2-98]

 - COMMON FACILITIES

-- Includes, but not be limited to, facilities for the common use of two or more lots such as roads, sidewalks, swimming pool, playgrounds, tees, greens, fairways and parking areas and utilities.
+- Includes, but is not limited to, facilities for the common use of two or more lots such as roads, sidewalks, swimming pool, playgrounds, tees, greens, fairways and parking areas and utilities.

 - COMMON OPEN SPACE

 - That open space shown on a recorded subdivision for the common use of two or more lots.

 - COMMON OWNERSHIP

 - Ownership of two or more contiguous parcels of real property by one person or by two or more persons owning such property jointly, as tenants by the entirety, or as tenants in common.

 - A plan of a proposed development, submitted to the municipal agency, at the option of the developer, containing such information as may be required by this chapter, and intended to show the basic purpose and design of the proposed development prior to submission of a formal application.